 Performance-Based Restricted Stock.
 In November 2012, we granted performance-based restricted stock to our named executive officers under our omnibus plan.
 The performance element is based upon achievement of pre-tax margin in our title segment of 8% in at least two of the five quarters beginning October 1, 2012.
 Calculation of the goal excludes claim loss reserve adjustments (positive or negative) for prior period loss development, extraordinary events or accounting adjustments, acquisitions, divestitures, major restructuring charges and non-budgeted discontinued operations.
 In determining the applicable performance criteria, the Compensation Committee considered goals that would appropriately and adequately measure the performance of our business and selected pre-tax margin in our title segment.
 Although the pre-tax margin performance goal is consistent with one of the goals applicable to our cash incentive program, we selected pre-tax margin because it is one of the most important measures in evaluating the performance of our business, as well as the performance of our executives as it is a measure that executives can directly affect.
 Pre-tax margin measures our achievements in operating efficiency, profitability and capital management.
 In addition, it is a key measure used by investors and has a significant impact on long-term stock price.
-We believe these awards help us create long-term shareholder value by linking the interests of our named executive officers, who are in positions to directly influence shareholder value, with the interests of our shareholders, our compensation committee believes these restricted stock awards aid in retention because the executive must remain employed for at least three years before the restricted stock is eligible to fully vest.
-Our named executive officers will receive credit for dividends paid on the shares at the same time as paid to regular shareholders, but those dividends will be subject to the same vesting requirements of the underlying shares-in other words, if th
+We believe these awards help us create long-term shareholder value by linking the interests of our named executive officers, who are in positions to directly influence shareholder value, with the interests of our shareholders.
+In addition to aligning the executive's interest with the interests of our shareholders, our compensation committee believes these restricted stock awards aid in retention because the executive must remain employed for at least three years before the restricted stock is eligible to fully vest.
+Our named executive officers will receive credit for dividends paid on the shares at the same time as paid to regular shareholders, but those dividends will be subject to the same vesting requirements of the underlying shares-in other words, if the underlying shares do not vest, the dividends are forfeited.
+The number of shares subject to the restricted stock awards is disclosed in the Grants of Plan-Based Awards table.